 John Ross Selby, Mt Maunganui (Independent Director).

-BC, CA (NZ Institute of Chartered Accountants), Member of NZ Institute of Directors
+BC, CA (Chartered Accountants of Australia and New Zealand), Member of NZ Institute of Directors

 Mr Selby is the Chairman of the board of directors of the Manager and an independent director.
 He brings a wealth of experience from his 37-year career with PricewaterhouseCoopers, of which 25 years has been as a partner in advisory and assurance.
 John has experience across a range of industries, including the financial services industry and, in the more recent past, has taken on a number of governance roles in various industries.